-The consolidated financial statements include the accounts of the Humane Society of the United States, Doris Day Animal League, the Fund for Animals, Humane Society International, Inc. and its related international affiliates, Humane Society Veterinary Medical Association, South Florida Wildlife Center, Inc., Humane Society Wildlife Land Trust, and Project Chimps.
-All significant interorganizational balances and transactions have been eliminated in consolidation.
+The consolidated financial statements include the accounts of the Humane Society of the United States, Doris Day Animal League, the Fund for Animals, Humane Society International, Inc. and its related international affiliates, Humane Society Veterinary Medical Association, South Florida Wildlife Center, Inc. (through its disaffiliation on June 30, 2020), Humane Society Wildlife Land Trust, and Project Chimps.
+All significant inter-organizational balances and transactions have been eliminated in consolidation.